gigatropolis/craftbeerpi3arduinoBLE/README.md

 # craftbeerpi3arduinoBLE
-Plugin for craftbeerpi3 that reads sensor input through Blue tooth light (BLE) from arduino device (nano 33 sense) or any device for BLE bluetooth.\
+Plugin for craftbeerpi3 that reads sensor input through Blue tooth light (BLE) from Arduino device (Nano 33 sense) or any device for BLE Bluetooth.\
 The plugin includes Arduino sketch that reads sensors for Temperature, Accelerometer, Pressure, and Humidity.

-  Four sensors configured and reading values from Arduino nano 33 sense:
+  Four sensors configured and reading values from Arduino Nano 33 sense:
   ![reading values from Arduino nano 33 sense](doc/cbpi_sensors.png)

-## Setup Rasberry Pi for Bluetooth BLE
+## Setup Raspberry Pi for Bluetooth BLE

  Need to install bluez to rpi.
 It might be 80% there to just do:

  > sudo apt-get install bluetooth bluez bluez-tools rfkill rfcomm

- some other resouces showing how to install from source.also more on dependencies and configuring bluetooth device on the Rasberry pi.
+ some other resources showing how to install from source. also, more links on dependencies and configuring Bluetooth device on the Rasberry pi.
-  Some files need to be modified to enable BLe (some of these resources may be old and so maybe not nessesary anymore)
+  Some files need to be modified to enable BLE (some of these resources may be old and so maybe not necessary anymore)

 [github.com/IanHarvey/bluepy](https://github.com/IanHarvey/bluepy)